NetSec Platform: Building Blocks

 Design goal: consistent policy enforcement across each location, despite technology and operational differences.

-Shared security services: inspection logic across distributed enforcement points must remain consistent to achieve scalability.
-Capabilities such as threat detection, malware analysis, DNS and URL controls, and behavioural analysis should be able to share inspection intelligence, detection models, and threat updates across the platform.
+Shared security services: inspection logic across distributed enforcement points must remain consistent to allow for scale.
+Capabilities such as threat detection, malware analysis, DNS and URL controls, and behavioural analysis should share inspection intelligence, detection models, and threat updates across the platform.

 Design goal: intelligence and updates are applied centrally and consumed globally.

 Identity and device context: identity is now the most important network security component.
-You need a consistent source of truth for users and groups, devices and posture, authentication and conditional access, and service accounts and non-human identities (such as AI agents).
+This means a consistent source of truth for users and groups, devices and posture, authentication and conditional access, and service accounts and non-human identities (such as AI agents).

 Design goal: security policy should follow the user/device/app and not the IP address.